 PROVISIONAL TAX

-All provisional taxpayers are required to submit two provisional tax returns a year.
-A third voluntary payment may be made to avoid interest being charged.
+All provisional taxpayers are required to submit and, where applicable, make payment in respect of two provisional tax returns a year.
+A third voluntary return and payment may be submitted to avoid interest being charged.

 First Year of Assessment